venantius/glow/README.md

 ![](./doc/glow_2.png)

-Take a look at the colorschemes in `glow.colorscheme` to see how this should be structured.
+Take a look at the colorschemes in `glow.colorschemes` to see how this should be structured.

 ## Contributing